syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 > PdfViewer and DocumentEditor Component has a version specific separate CDN Script resources.

-* To add verison specific CDN script reference for PdfViewer Component.
+* To add version specific CDN script reference for PdfViewer Component.

     ```html
     <head>